Short Term Rentals & Tourism Accommodation Levy FAQs

 Frequently Asked Questions

-Forms and Approvals
+Application Forms and Approvals

-ourist Home (Short-Term Rental) Application
+Tourist Home (Short-Term Rental) Application

 Tourism Accommodation Levy Form

-Approved Tourist Home (Short Term Rental) Permit List (updated weekly)
+Approved Tourist Home (Short-Term Rental) Permit List (Updated weekly)

-Pathway to Short-Term Rental Operation in the City of Charlottetown:
+Three Steps to Short-Term Rental Operation in the City of Charlottetown:

 If your property does not comply with the City of Charlottetown’s Zoning and Development Bylaw, you cannot legally operate a short-term rental within the City of Charlottetown.